Armentia

 Armentia is one of the villages associated with Vitoria-Gasteiz.
 Its name comes from the Latin word armentum, which translated into English means "intensive farming".
-The village is well known for its 161ha park created in the 1998.
+The village is well known for its 161 hectare park created in 1998.
+The northern boundary of the village is formed by the Ariznavarra neighborhood.

 Village

 Armentia was a Spanish village in Álava, Basque Country and is at present one quarter of Vitoria-Gasteiz as a result of the city's expansion.

 History

-The village of Armentia was the most important religious centre in Álava in the late Middle Ages and as it was the see of the bishop, its church was the first cathedral in the Basque Country until the end of the 11th century, a time when the southern part of the Iberian peninsula was dominated by Muslim forces.
+The village of Armentia was the most important religious centre in Álava in the late Middle Ages and as it was the see of the bishop, its church was the first cathedral in the Basque Country until the end of the 11th century, a time when the southern part of the Iberian Peninsula was dominated by Muslim forces.
 Later, the bishop's see was moved to Calahorra.
+Now it is a titular see.

 Armentia was a strategic point on the communications networks in Roman and late medieval times and stood on the crossroads of two important routes: the Way of Saint James towards Gometxa, and the Roman road, which, after passing by the Mariturri Spring, headed towards Zuazo, and from there to Lermanda, Margarita and Iruña.